 You can test your app before releasing it in Galaxy Store.

-Beta test your app (scroll to section 2E).
-Learn how to deploy your app for beta testing and receive valuable feedback from testers.
+Beta test your app, Learn how to deploy your app for beta testing and receive valuable feedback from testers.

 Test your in-app item transactions.
 Test your Samsung IAP integration, such as in-app item offering, purchase, and payment functionality.
 Available for closed beta testing only.